WSCA Assistant Board Chair Message: Board Directors Candidate Slate

 - Are you a graduate student attending your first conference?
 Be sure to check out the opportunities to connect and meet other fellow grad students at the Grad Pad in Ballroom B.

 With over 1,100 school counseling professionals attending the conference parking can be a challenge.
 WSCA has arranged complimentary coach shuttle service by Badger Coaches to run on Wednesday and Thursday (at the beginning and the end of each day) with pickup/drop off at the Sheraton Hotel, Holiday Inn Express, the Alliant Energy Center and the Monona Terrace.
-You can find the daily shuttle schedule HERE
+You can find the daily shuttle schedule HERE.
+It is recommended that you take the earliest shuttles available so you arrive on time to the daily scheduled events at Monona Terrace.
+Additional daily parking will be available for conference attendees at the Alliant Energy Center (parking fees apply) on Wednesday and Thursday of the conference.
+See more parking information HERE.

 This year’s conference will be packed full of information sharing and learning opportunities.
 Be sure to finalize your conference plans now so you won’t miss out on these wonderful professional opportunities.
 We can’t wait to see you there!